 Medical documents and certificates

-Some permits require a medical document confirming your health status on a number of possible conditions.
+Some visas require a medical document confirming your health status on a number of possible conditions.

 Make an appointment immediately with your doctor and tell him or her exactly what you need.
 Often doctors think you need something, but later you realize that they have signed off for a condition slightly different.